CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "blackpowder_tolerance": 8,// One in X chance to get clogged up (per shot) when firing blackpowder ammunition (higher is better).
 Optional, default is 8.
 "min_cycle_recoil": 0,     // Minimum ammo recoil for gun to be able to fire more than once per attack.
 "clip_size": 100,          // Maximum amount of ammo that can be loaded "energy_drain": "2 kJ",    // Additionally to the normal ammo (if any), a gun can require some electric energy.
 Drains from battery in gun.
 Use flags "USE_UPS" and "USES_BIONIC_POWER" to drain other sources.
 This also works on mods.
-Attaching a mod with ups_charges will add/increase ups drain on the weapon.
+Attaching a mod with energy_drain will add/increase ups drain on the weapon.
 "ammo_to_fire" 1,          // Amount of ammo used
 "modes": [ [ "DEFAULT", "semi-auto", 1 ], [ "AUTO", "auto", 4 ] ], // Firing modes on this gun, DEFAULT,AUTO, or MELEE followed by the name of the mode displayed in game, and finally the number of shots of the mod.
 "reload": 450,             // Amount of time to reload, 100 = 1 second = 1 "turn"